Better Off Dead (1985 film)

-Better Off Dead is a 1985 American teen black comedy film written and directed by Savage Steve Holland.
+Better Off Dead is a 1985 American teen comedy film written and directed by Savage Steve Holland.
 It stars John Cusack, David Ogden Stiers, Diane Franklin and Kim Darby.
-The film was released in August 1985.
+The film was released by Warner Bros.
+Pictures on August 23, 1985.

 Initially met with mixed reviews on release, it has since developed a cult following for its unconventionally surreal and absurdist humor.

 Plot

-In the Northern California town of Greendale, (Note: The "Greendale" in the film is fictional.
-There is an unincorporated community in Yolo County in Northern California called "Greendale"; the real-life Greendale is not the setting for the film.) high school student Lane Meyer's two main interests are skiing and his girlfriend of six months, Beth.
+In the fictional Northern California town of Greendale, high school student Lane Meyer's two main interests are skiing and his girlfriend of six months, Beth Truss.
 Shortly before Christmas, Beth dumps him for the handsome and popular captain of the ski team, Roy Stalin.

 Roy is an arrogant bully who unfairly rejects Lane at ski team tryouts.
 Beth also criticizes Lane's car, an old station wagon.
 Although Lane also owns a 1967 Camaro, he has not been able to get it running and it sits dilapidated in the driveway.

 Lane lives in a suburban development with his mother Jenny, a ditzy housewife who routinely concocts creepy (and creeping) family meals; his genius little brother Badger, who never speaks but at the age of "almost 8" can build powerful lasers and attract trashy women from "How-to" books; and his lawyer father, Al, who daily tries to stop the menacing paperboy, Johnny, from breaking his garage door windows with thrown newspapers.

 Furthermore, Johnny claims that the Meyers owe him two dollars for newspapers, and persistently hounds Lane, yelling "I want my two dollars!"
 Lane also regularly encounters two Japanese drag racers, one who only speaks in Japanese and the other who learned to speak English by listening to Howard Cosell.

 Lane cannot move past Beth's rejection, so decides that death is the only way out of his misery.
 He makes several half-hearted attempts at suicide, which all comically fail.
 With the help of his best friend, Charles de Mar (who in lieu of not being able to get "real drugs" in their "bodaciously small town," constantly inhales everyday substances like Jell-O, snow, and nitrous oxide from a whipped cream can), Lane tries to ski the K-12, the highest peak in town, in hopes of getting Beth back, but wipes out.